getbase/base/readme.markdown

 ## Other Contributions / Downloads
 - [base_css-rails](https://github.com/rkrdo/base_css-rails) - a gem that adds the Base Framework to the applicaton's asset pipeline by Ricardo Cruz
+- Thanks to Beau Smith (@beau) for the custom breakpoint suggestion

 ## Thank You / Credits
 - Nicolas Gallagher (@necolas) for the Micro ClearFix :)